-Exocytosis can define as the cellular mechanism, where the transport vesicles incorporate with the cell membrane and eliminate the materials out of the cell via constitutive, regulatory and lysosome mediated secretory pathway.
-Thus, exocytosis merely refers as the process that expels the biomolecules and metabolic waste out of the cell to the extracellular space.
+Exocytosis refers to the cellular mechanism, where the transport vesicles incorporate with the cell membrane and eliminate the materials out of the cell via constitutive, regulatory and lysosome mediated secretory pathways.
+Thus, exocytosis merely refers to the process, which expels the biomolecules and metabolic waste from the cell to the extracellular space.

 Pathways of Exocytosis

-Generally, exocytosis can be mediated by the given three pathways:
+Generally, exocytosis is mediated by the given three pathways:

-This kind of mechanism that can be carried out by all cells.
-It operates continuously to deliver the newly generated lipids, proteins etc. from the Golgi complex to the bilayer cell membrane.
+This kind of mechanism can be carried out by all cells.
+It is operated continuously to deliver the newly generated lipids, proteins etc., from the Golgi complex to the bilayer cell membrane.

 - Mechanism of exocytosis plays a significant role in the exudation of the metabolic waste out of the cell, chemical messaging between the cells etc.

-- The Golgi body, presynaptic neurons are the regions of the cell, which processes the formation of exocytic-vesicle.
+- The Golgi body and presynaptic neurons are the cell regions, which processes the formation of exocytic-vesicles.

-- Exocytic vesicles require precursors released by the endoplasmic reticulum, which later processed by the Golgi body.
-Finally, the secretory vesicle buds off through the Trans face of the Golgi body.
+- Exocytic vesicles require precursors of the endoplasmic reticulum, which are later processed by the Golgi body.
+Finally, the secretory vesicle buds off through the trans face of the Golgi body.

 Steps of Exocytosis

-Generally, exocytosis involves five steps for the expulsion of the intracellular substance.
+Generally, exocytosis involves five steps for the expulsion of intracellular substances.

-Vesicle trafficking: It is the first step where the vesicles are transported to the cell membrane along with the microtubules of the cytoskeleton.
+- Vesicle trafficking: In this step, the transportation of vesicles to the cell membrane occurs along with the microtubules of the cytoskeleton.
 Motor proteins, kinesins, dyneins and myosins mediate the movement of secretory vesicles.

-Tethering: Once the vesicle reaches the cell membrane, it tends to contact with the cell membrane.
+- Tethering: Once the vesicles reach the cell membrane, they tend to contact the cell membrane.

-Docking: It is the third step, which involves the attachment between the cell membrane and the vesicle membrane.
-During this step, the phospholipid bilayer of both the membranes begins to merge.
+- Docking: The third step involves the attachment between the cell membrane and the vesicle membrane.
+During this step, the phospholipid bilayer of both membranes begins to merge.

-- Kiss and run fusion: It’s the temporary fusion of the vesicle with the cell membrane and expels the contents out of the fusion pore.
-After the release of substances to the extracellular environment, the vesicle detaches from the bilayer cell membrane.
+- Kiss and run fusion: It’s the temporary fusion of the vesicles with the cell membrane, which facilitates the expulsion of the contents out of the fusion pore.
+After the release of substances to the extracellular environment, the vesicles detach from the bilayer cell membrane.

-Exocytosis in Pancreas: When the blood sugar level becomes low, the islet alpha cells of pancreas release glucagon hormone via exocytosis.
-Then the glucagon hormone activates the hepatic cells of the liver to facilitate the transformation of stored glycogen into glucose.
-Then the glucose released by the liver cells finally goes into the bloodstream until it reaches a normal range.
+Exocytosis in Pancreas: When the blood sugar level becomes low, the islet alpha cells of the pancreas release glucagon hormone via exocytosis.
+Then, the glucagon hormone activates the hepatic cells of the liver, which facilitate the transformation of stored glycogen into glucose.
+Then, the glucose released by the liver cells finally goes into the bloodstream until it reaches a normal range.

 Formation of Secretory Vesicle

-The secretory vesicle forms by the protein packaging organelle, i.e. Golgi complex.
-The Golgi body releases the secretory vesicle from its Trans face.
+Golgi complex or the protein packaging organelle forms the secretory vesicles.
+The Golgi bodies release secretory vesicles from their trans face.
 The release of a secretory vesicle can be calcium-dependent or independent.

-The calcium-dependent cycle is a regulated secretory pathway that requires specialized cells for the release of vesicular contents.
-In contrast to this, the cells carrying out a constitutive pathway are calcium-independent.
-Once, the vesicles releases from the Golgi complex, it tends to move near to the cell membrane.
+Once the vesicles release from the Golgi complex, they tend to move near to the cell membrane.
 Finally, there will be a fusion between the vesicle membrane and the cell membrane, and the contents will go out into the extracellular space.